MuhammadFarooq01/MuhammadFarooq01/README.md

-# Hi, I'm Mehran Iqbal
+# Hi, I'm Muhammad Farooq

 I'm a  backend developer specializing in the MERN stack and SQL, with a keen interest in desktop application development using Electron.